 We have met with Leading Lights staff.
 In addition, 20 clients and 20 tutors have completed an on-line survey.
-For an explanation of the different tutor sections in the Good Schools Guide see which tutor agency?

 The Good Schools Guide review of Leading Lights Education & Wellbeing

 Founded in 2014 when a group of experienced tutors, teachers, counsellors and children’s specialists became fed up with the shortfall in services available for young people who needed educational and emotional support to achieve their aspirations.
 With Sarah Louise Hopkins (degree in English Lit from Bristol; also a specialist in SEN and mental health) at the helm and the rest as practitioners and/or advisory board members, they are now a holistic not-for-profit provider of academic tuition and specialist needs provision for SEN, mental health and other additional needs.